SaravanaStorageNetwork/docker-gluster-s3/README.md

-# docker-gluster-swift
+# docker-gluster-s3
-docker-gluster-swift is to provide object interface for a Gluster volume.
+docker-gluster-s3 is to provide object interface for a Gluster volume.

-Let us see how to run gluster-swift inside a docker container.
+Let us see how to run gluster-s3 inside a docker container.

 ## Building